hwp9000/discord.js/README.md

         const config = require('../config');
         let name = message.author.username; // We use this for the embed. let guild = message.guild;
+  // If we can delete the message, then delete it.
         if (message.deletable) {
             message.delete();
         }